-- Step 1 Upload the configuration file to a TFTP or FTP server by performing one of the following: - Upload the file using the controller GUI.
-Follow the instructions in the "Using the GUI to Upload Configuration Files" section on page 24. - Upload the file using the controller CLI.
-Follow the instructions in the "Using the CLI to Upload Configuration Files" section on page 25. - Step 2 Read or edit the configuration file on the server.
+- Step 1 Upload the configuration file to a TFTP or FTP server using either the GUI or the CLI. - Step 2 Read or edit the configuration file on the server.
 You can modify or delete existing CLI commands and add new CLI commands to the file.

-Note To edit the configuration file, you can use either Notepad or WordPad on Windows or the VI editor on Linux.
+To edit the configuration file, you can use either Notepad or WordPad on Windows or the VI editor on Linux.

-- Step 3 Save your changes to the configuration file on the server. - Step 4 Download the configuration file to the controller by performing one of the following: - Download the file using the controller GUI.
-Follow the instructions in the "Using the GUI to Download Configuration Files" section on page 26. - Download the file using the controller CLI.
-Follow the instructions in the "Using the CLI to Download Configuration Files" section on page 27.
+- Step 3 Save your changes to the configuration file on the server. - Step 4 Download the configuration file to the controller using either the GUI or the CLI.